psiie/GPTerm/README.md

    ```bash
    a "your prompt here"
    ```
-After editing your `.zshrc`, reload it with:
+3. After editing your `.zshrc`, reload it with:
 ```bash
 source ~/.zshrc
 ```

+Note: My alias looks like: `alias a=' /home/psiie/.nvm/versions/node/v22.19.0/bin/node /home/psiie/git/gpterm/index.js --prompt-type terminal $@'`

+## Notes
+- Use `--debug` to see debug output.

 ## License
 MIT